burger

 One chart even shows the use of delve skyrocketing since 2022, the same year ChatGPT launched.

-While not concrete proof that AI overuses delve, it does correlate with people’s perception that delve is now an AI indicator.
+While not concrete proof that AI overuses delve, it does correlate with people’s perception that delve is now an AI content indicator.

 Tapestry